Preparing for an Autism Diagnostic Appointment as a Teen or Adult

 • Hypersensitivity to certain visuals, colors, patterns, etc.

-• Having significant reactions to certain visuals, colors, patterns, etc.
+• Specific reactions to certain visuals, colors, patterns, etc.

 • Different processing of visual information